Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Show Statistics with Button Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the LCD20x4 Bricklet features four buttons, we can enhance the first application by more data that can be switched with the buttons.
+Since the LCD 20x4 Bricklet features four buttons, we can enhance the first application by more data that can be switched with the buttons.

 .. image:: /Images/Kits/weather_station_lcd_all_orig.jpg